Dyslexia, ADHD & SpLD Support

 For dyslexia, this will be a photocopy of a full diagnostic assessment, written by a qualified assessor who holds an approved qualification and is either:

 - a specialist teacher assessor holding a current SpLD Assessment Practising Certificate (APC)

 - a practitioner psychologist, registered with the HCPC.

 Dyspraxia and ADHD may be assessed by medical professionals, in which case we will need written confirmation from them of the diagnosis, and a clear indication of the condition's impact on your studies.
 Please let us know if you are on a waiting list for an ADHD Diagnosis.

 What if I do not have a formal evidence of my SpLD?

 You'll need to secure a formal diagnosis before you enrol at NTU.
 This enables us to coordinate your support before you've started your course.
-If you need any help regarding the assessment required by Student Finance for an application for the Disabled Students Allowances (DSA), please look at the SASC website or the DirectGov website.
+If you need any help regarding the assessment required by Student Finance for an application for the Disabled Students Allowances (DSA), please visit the SASC, Patoss Tutor or DirectGov website.

 If you require any further advice about your documentation, we recommend that you contact us.
 If you're a current student, please attend an advice session to discuss the evidence requirements.

 I'm an international student with an SpLD.
 What evidence will I need?